 - Leopardus braccatus munoai

-However the latest taxonomic revision (2017) found insufficient genetic evidence for species differentiation and proposes one species with seven subspecies and reverts to the original spelling colocola:
+However the last Felidae taxonomy revision in 2017 found insufficient genetic evidence for species differentiation.
+One species was proposed with seven subspecies and a reversion to the original spelling colocola:

 - Leopardus colocola colocola - central Chile west of the Andes